SaniyaKhullar/NetREm/README.md

 The analysis is based on Python version 3.10.
 Please ensure you have cloned or downloaded our NetREm Github code and package.

-In Anaconda prompt, you can create a virtual environment to run our code by running:
+In the Anaconda navigator prompt, you can create a virtual environment to run our code by running:
 `conda create -n NetREm python=310`

 Then, to activate this environment, please run: